VanOns/laraberg-nova/README.md

 ##### Attachments

-You can enable uploading attachments.
+You can enable uploading attachments:

 ```php
 LarabergNova::make(__('Content'), 'content')->withFiles('public')
 ```

-You will need to add the following migration to make this work.
+You will need to add the following migration to make this work:

 ```php
 Schema::create('laraberg_nova_pending_attachments', function (Blueprint $table) {